Chief of Benefits Administration

 Chief of Staff

-Ann Orr is Chief of Staff.
-Ms. Orr's prior government service includes eight years at the National Endowment for the Humanities where she was Chief of Staff.
-In her tenure at NEH, Ms. Orr successfully fought off efforts to eliminate the agency.
-She also created programming to engage the general public in humanities disciplines such as history, English and philosophy.
-Ms. Orr was also a professional staff member on the predecessor to the Senate HELP Committee.
-During her ten years of service on the now Senate HELP Committee she worked to enact legislation in elementary and secondary education and vocational education.
-She also worked on titles of the Omnibus Trade and Competitiveness Act of 1988 and the Omnibus Drug Act.
-In addition to her stints in government, she was the executive director of two foundations.
-Ms. Orr was the Executive Director of the National Association of Broadcasters Education Foundation and Executive Director of the National Trust for the Humanities.
+Ms. Orr was Chief of Staff at the National Endowment for the Humanities where she successfully fought off efforts to eliminate the agency.
+She also created programming to engage the public in humanities disciplines.
+Ms. Orr spent ten years on Capitol Hill as a professional staff member to what is now the Senate HELP Committee.
+During this time, she worked to enact legislation in elementary, secondary and vocational education.
+In addition to her work in both the legislative and executive branches, she was the executive director of two private sector foundations: The National Association of Broadcasters Education Foundation and The National Trust for the Humanities.
 Ms. Orr holds a B.A. from Yale University.

 Director of Equal Employment Opportunity